runadock/docs/UserManual.md

 ![dashboard](https://extern.x-cellent.com/git/uploads/runadock/runadock/fdb1305f2a/dashboard.png)

 Below the dashboard you will find a list of all your running containers.
 The details view shows you all necessary information about the selected container.
 The Trash button terminates your container.

 ---
-## Developers Guide

-### cli
-git clone

-create cli application with ./build

-set environment variables RUNADOCK_USER and RUNADOCK_TOKEN

-start container using bin/runadock run --source <source to the container> --name <name of your container>

-further optional parameter: --size, --plan

-stop/delete container using bin/runadock kill --container <ID of the container to be stopped>

-show details of a container: bin/runadock inspect --container <ID of the container to be inspected>

-list your containers: bin/runadock ps --detail --all

----
 ## Release Notes